101digital/react-native-banking-components/README.md

 ## Issue While Installing Sub-Component

 Because the components aren't publish into NPM, so we are using [GitPkg](https://gitpkg.vercel.app) to install sub-component by using `yarn` or `npm install`.
-After you run installing successfully but can't see version's sub-component is not latest, you can run this command in root project
+After you run installing successfully but can't see version's sub-component is latest, you can run this command in root project

 ```sh
 rm -rf yarn.lock && yarn cache clean && yarn